kevivmatrix/mec-task-01/README.md

 	Those should be runnable from the reports page.
 When task 7 is done, they should also accept filtering restriction.

+Task 9)    User-friendly report handling.

+	Part 1:
+	Context:
+	- Users will be running these reports regularly, and the details of the run will be hard to remember with generic labels and filenames.
+(The details are not just the parameters, but when it was run, it's intended purpose, etc).

+	Use Case:
+	- Users should be able to choose a short label for each report run.
+The label should also be incorporated into the resulting filename.
+The label should be case-insensitive unique.
+	- Users should be able to choose the report type, rather than have a button or separate page for every type.
+(Eventually, there might be a dozen types)
+	- Users should be able to see all recently run reports in a list.
+	    Example:      User chooses "Create Report",  then "Color Report", then a label of "Colors 4 Apr before upload".
+The resulting index page entry should show that label, and the file should be named something like "Colors 4 Apr before upload.csv".
+Or, as a code I prefer less spaces, so perhaps "Colors-4-Apr-before-upload.csv" or even "colors-4-apr-before-upload.csv"

+	That way, users can look on the site, and in their download directory, and see more descriptive names for the reports.
+The filenames will also be more helpful to other staff looking in a shared dropbox directory.

+	Part 2:

+	Context:   Some reports are suitable for running on a filtered subset of data, but some won't be.
+	   In this simple example setup it's not as clear, but you can see that the Color report is less useful, even a little misleading, if the data set is filtered for colors --  many color rows will be zeros.

+	Use Case:
+	- The Part 1 functionality should also extend to reports run from the Customers page, with filter parameters.
+	- Only certain report types should be available for that functionality.
+For this example, let's prevent the Color report from being chosen from the filtered Customers page.

+	Although I'm open to other solution, this seems to imply an embedded form:   Pulldown for the (filter-friendly) report type, and a box for the label.

+	Bonus Part 3:

+	It would be nice to have a more  readable interpretation of those ransack parameters.
+AA prints one in the right column, under the filters.
+See if you could leverage that, or copy the code out, to add a "filter description" to the report object.
+Or perhaps there is a different gem or gist out there for translating ransack speak into english?

 </pre>